FelipeCevallos/capy_minter/README.md

 ### Setting Up the Project

+1. Create a basic frontend using [v0.dev](v0.dev)
-1. Create a `frontend` folder in the project root
+2. Create a `frontend` folder in the project root
-2. Initialize a Next.js project with the necessary dependencies:
+3. Initialize a Next.js project with the necessary dependencies:
 ```CLI
 npx create-react-app frontend
 ```